craql/JsonObjectEditor/readme.md

 **properties**

+- _listWindowTitle: the title of the window (can be passed in with the schema);
 - _listCount: added to the current object and can be used in the title.
 _listTitle:'${name} ${species}', *how to display items in the list*
 - subsets: name:string, filter:object